neilllandman/munch-twitter-clone/README.md

 - Expire JWT tokens and add refresh functionality
 - Use AWS secrets manager (or similar) to store secrets and signing files
 - Paginate results of feeds
+- Run lint checks and unit tests as pre-commit hook or add as github action when creating PR